Find the right CNC end mill for your project at the NomadTech Store

 Single-flute end mills

 They're used when heat is a problem and fast feed rates are impossible to provide during milling.
-They have a greater 'bite' than a helical end mill with the same feed, producing a larger amount of chip, thus removing more heat.
-Suitable for small diameters where breakage can be an issue.
+They have a bigger 'bite' than a helical CNC end mill with the same feed, producing a larger amount of chip, thus removing more heat Single-flute end mills. are suitable for small diameters where breakage can be an issue.

 Three and four-flute flat end mills